 Black bears move in response to the seasonal availability of food and have excellent memories, particularly regarding food sources.
 Bears are able to learn about food types and locations, and reapply that knowledge over time and space – a sure sign of intelligence.

-Black bears have good eyesight which is comparable to humans, and very good hearing.
-Their sense of smell is unparalleled – seven times greater than a dog.
+Black bears have good eyesight, but don’t discern the yellow-red-orange color spectrum as well as humans.
+They also have exceptional hearing.
+Their sense of smell is unparalleled – more than seven times greater than a dog.
 The black bears short, sharp claws evolved for climbing trees which they do to escape predators, find food, sleep and rest.

 Black Bear Reproduction and Maturation

 Black bear females do not reproduce until they are three to five years old but some may be as old as seven.
 Females normally breed every other year and have an average of two cubs, but can have one to five.
 Cub mortality is high, with an average of 50 percent dying in their first year due to natural causes.
 The female has 6 nipples and produces milk that is exceptionally high in fat, hence the cubs’ rapid growth.

 Females conceive during the summer (mid June to July in Washington) and gestation is 7 to 7 1/2 months.
 However, impregnated females go through a process called delayed implantation so development of the embryo does not begin until November or December.
 Cubs are born two months later, in January or February weighing just 225 to 330 grams and measuring about 8 inches long.
 The cubs are blind and deaf, have poorly developed hindquarters, and are covered with a fine down-like hair.
 They suckle frequently from the female in the den and emerge with her in the spring.
 They remain with the female for 16 to 18 months during which time she teaches them everything they need to know to survive.

 The female does not mate while rearing young, so may only produce six litters in her lifetime.